Wrongful Death Your Experienced, Understanding And Responsive New Mexico Legal Advocates

 • Lost wages and benefits the victim would have reasonably earned had they lived

-• Pain and suffering endured by the victim prior to their passing
+• Pain and suffering endured by the victim before their passing

 • Emotional stress endured by the victim’s surviving family members